survivejs/react-book/manuscript/04_implementing_notes.md

     // A smarter way to deal with the default value would be to set
     // it through `defaultProps`.
     //
-    // See *Typing with React* chapter for more information. const value = e.target.value;
+    // See the *Typing with React* chapter for more information. const value = e.target.value;

     if(this.props.onEdit && value.trim()) {